Nikon EDG 8x42 review

 Night sky - coma, spherical aberration and astigmatism

 About 50 percent of the field yields pinpoint stars, then, as usual, aberrations start to deform the star images.
+Will try to do more star watching soon.
+It seems to me the EDG has a better control of astigmatism than the Noctivid.

 Street lantern test